davidklaing/davidklaing.github.io/pages/retrospective-2019.md

 **→** **Newsletter**.
 I started my newsletter on August 15th 2019, and I sent one issue per week for 19 weeks straight, taking a one-week break during the Christmas holidays.
 In 2020 I plan to keep the same schedule, with perhaps one additional buffer week at some point, for a total of 50 issues.

 **→** **Twitter**.
-In 2019 I spent much more time on Twitter than ever before, especially after publishing [If you're good, you need to talk more](https://davidklaing.com/blog/2019/07/09/talk-more.html).
+In 2019 I spent much more time on Twitter than ever before, especially after publishing <a id="talk-more" class="internal-link" href="/talk-more/">If you're good, you need to talk more</a>.
 I plan to continue using it as much as I have been, but won't be too heavy-handed with myself if I feel like ramping up or down throughout the year.

 **→** **Bouldering**.
 Unless I stop enjoying it, I plan to go the bouldering gym at least 100 times in 2020.